-- Remove all tall-growing trees within the width of the right-of-way that fit the removal criteria for that geographic territory. - Remove all tall-growing brush that has the potential to grow into the conductor. - All trees and brush should be cut as close to the ground as practical. - Whenever possible, stumps should be treated with herbicide to prevent resprouting. - Remove all second growth from stumps cut on previous pruning cycles. - Remove all trees that present an unacceptable risk to Xcel Energy facilities.
-(See Hazard Tree Section 2.2) - Keep all poles, guy wires and switch grates clear of vegetation.
+- Remove tall-growing trees that fit the removal criteria for that geographic territory. - Remove tall-growing brush that has the potential to grow into the conductor. - Apply the "wire zone/border zone" concept for transmission facilities. - All trees and brush should be cut as close to the ground as practical. - · Remove all second growth from stumps cut on previous pruning cycles. - Whenever possible, all deciduous stumps should be treated with herbicide to prevent resprouting. - Mitigate all trees that present an unacceptable risk to Xcel Energy facilities.
+(See Hazard Tree Section 2.2.) - Keep all poles, guy wires and switch grates clear of vegetation.